KB Rahoveci: History

 On 24 July 2019, it was announced that Rahoveci would make its debut in European competitions.
 The team qualified for the qualifying rounds of the 2019–20 FIBA Europe Cup.
 Rahoveci lost both games to U-BT Cluj-Napoca from Romania.
+Rahoveci relegated to the Kosovo First League after finishing last in the 2022–23 Kosovo Basketball Superleague.
+They did not play a single game in the First League due to financial problems and dissolved on the 26 September 2023.